 Does this work with or is it a replacement for existing Citrix Performance Analytics?

-eG Enterprise can be used in addition to Citrix Performance Analytics, however a lot of customers tend to augment it and analyze their Citrix infrastructure alongside their applications and non-Citrix estate.
+eG Enterprise is an end-to-end monitoring solution for Citrix infrastructures and can be used in addition to Citrix Performance Analytics.
+A lot of customers tend to use eG Enterprise to analyze their Citrix infrastructure as well as their applications and non-Citrix estate.
 George Spiers has written a detailed blog on Citrix Performance Analytics and how it compares with eG Enterprise: https://www.eginnovations.com/blog/citrix-analytics-performance/

 I am looking to deploy several agents to monitor Citrix Remote PC.
 Do I have to install agents manually one by one?